tpartner/LimeSurvey-Card-Sorting-3.x/README.md

 **Notes:**

 1) Array filter and array filter exclusion will only work if the filtering question is on a previous page.

+2) Custom themes are given without any warranty, implied or otherwise.